Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 <summary>Bad speakers quality</summary>

 * If your speakers sound shallow and bad, try out [this preset](https://github.com/Tomiscout/Lenovo-Legion-5-Pro-Linux-guide/tree/main/easyeffects).
 If you use handhelds, [better give this one a try](https://www.reddit.com/r/LegionGo/comments/1m7632y/legion_go_s_steam_os_audio_fix_pipewire_eq/).
 * If you don't want to use Easyeffects for your legion laptop, download & extract the pipewire archive in .config, open convolver-sink.conf and change YOURUSERNAME with your linux's username.
-This method may cause issues with external speakers, so be wary!\
+This method may cause issues with external speakers, so be wary!<br>
   **Restart pipewire and change your sound profile in settings!**
 </details>
 <details>